Lechevalier999/Prodigy-Hack-Menu/README.md

 Added space for more cheats so that it looks better xd

 # Bug
-Theres a bug in  the give item code that makes the given quantity of every item in a category the name of the catagory example "Robe" and the amount is "outfits" could somebody fix it please :D
+Theres a bug in  the give item code that makes the given quantity of every item in a category the name of the category example "Robe" and the amount is "outfits" could somebody fix it please :D